 Note: “Expenditure ratio” refers to the ratio of each group's average expenditures to the subgroup's average expenditures with no children.
 Similarly, the “Hours ratio” is calculated by dividing the mean household hours by the mean hours of the subgroup with no children.
 “FDAWAY ratio” is the ratio (share) of average expenditures on food away from home in total food expenditures.

 The red line in each panel of the figure represents, for a given number of adults, the average food expenditures of households with a certain number of children as a ratio of the average spending of households with no children.
 We can observe along the blue line the same information but for hours of cooking.
-For example, in families with one adult and one child, the average food expenditure is 1.16 times, and the average hours of cooking are 1.49 times higher than that of the corresponding averages of one-adult households with no children.
+For example, in families with one adult and one child, the average food expenditure is 1.16 times higher, and the average hours of cooking are 1.49 times higher than that of the corresponding averages of one-adult households with no children.
 The spending and hours gradients appear to coincide roughly for the two-adult households.
 But for families with one adult and families with three or more adults, the hours' gradient lies markedly above the expenditure gradient, i.e., average hours increase relatively more than average expenditures when the number of children increases by one.
 A potential explanation would lie in the extent to which food supply is outsourced, i.e., a greater proportion of food requirements are met via expenditures on food away from home.
 This proportion is consistently higher for families with two adults than households with one adult and households with three or more adults.
 For example, in households with two children, the share of expenditures on food away from home in total food expenditures in one-adult, two-adults, and three-or-more-adult families constituted 29, 33, and 28 percent, respectively.

 Table 5-5 OLS estimates of a simple model of household hours of cooking